 Books that are cheaply priced may be perceived as badly written.
 On the other hand, you must decide whether you want to sell many (low priced) books versus a few (expensive ones).
-The best is to regularly compare your book price to similar books in your category and to adjust your pricing once a year.
+The best is to regularly compare your book price to similar books in your genre and to adjust your pricing once a year.
 Always consider that only very few authors can live from writing alone, so again you will need to decide on your personal publishing purpose.

 How about taxes?

 I am in Europe, and Smashwords and Amazon are in the USA.
 In the past, these companies withheld the USA tax according to the USA tax laws.
 That has been changed now.
 You should investigate how this is handled in your case; it may mean that no further tax needs to be paid in your country (due to a tax treaty with the USA).
 If you sell copies yourself (e.g. through a website or at events) you will need to have that revenue taxed; after all it is additional income.
 In many countries, you may be able to deduct some of the publishing or marketing costs from your taxes as an expense, which can be a nice benefit.

 I am sure Smashwords and Amazon will help me market my book?

 Short answer: they do exactly zilch, zero, nothing.
 Many books are published every minute with these companies, and thus they only focus on a few winners.
 These companies mostly live from scale: from each eBook sale, they take anywhere between 15% (Smashwords) and 35% to 65% (Amazon) from your profits.
 For paperbacks, amazon also takes a considerable share for production.
 Independent of format, you will make about $1 profit from each book, prior to tax.
 Smashwords offers some promotional activities over the year that you can register to (which never worked well for me), and Amazon has an exclusivity program where they may support you a bit – but then your books should be either mainstream or about a hot topic (my adventure novels obviously do NOT fall in any such category 😉).